 2 – Build relationships with parents

 Without parents we wouldn’t have students to teach, and it is important to build a relationship with the adults who have the most influence on children outside of school.
 School leaders know very well that parents involved in schools equals better students.
 To build these relationships, schools can offer workshops on how to better help students with homework, geared toward parents in the beginning of each school year.
 Another great practice is to provide an open door for “lunch with your child or grandchild” to encourage parents to come to school and provide teachers with a way to interact with students outside of conferences.
 Relationships with families are the foundation of successful family support in education.
-Focus on… Click To Tweet
+Focus on this first in the new school year!
+Click To Tweet

 The staff of a school in Sacramento, California built relationships with parents through home visits over the summer, instead of sending home surveys or announcements.
 This made involvement more personal to parents.
 Said one educator, “we wanted to learn about their hopes and dreams for their children and discuss how the school could work with them to make those dreams a reality.”
 This has turned into a new movement with a non-profit organization Parent Teacher Home Visit Project (PTHVP) bringing the great leadership idea to a whole new level.